 - You will constantly visit places to monitor new policy implementation.

-- You will be responsible in the management of the expenditure of public funds as per the rules of financial ownership.
+- You will be responsible for the management of the expenditure of public funds as per the rules of financial ownership.

 - When it comes to policy-making and decision making, you will hold different positions at various levels, such as undersecretary, etc.